 The series borrows many other notable historical figures surrounding the mobs, civil rights movements, and politics in 60s-era New York City, including Frank Costello, Senator John McClellan, and Malcolm X’s mentor Elijah Muhammad.

-The newest show on this list of modern TV shows set in the 1960s is ABC’s upcoming series The Wonder Years.
+One of the newest shows on this list is ABC’s The Wonder Years.

-Reboot of the 1988 series of the same name, this time around The Wonder Years switches gears and details the life of the Williamses, a middle-class black family residing in Montgomery, Alabama in the late 60s.
+A reboot of the 1988 series of the same name, this time around The Wonder Years switches gears and details the life of the Williamses, a middle-class black family residing in Montgomery, Alabama, in the late 60s.

 11.22.63, Hulu (2016)